mattheww/gomill/gomill_setup/README.txt

 For Python 2.5 only, the --parallel feature requires the external `multiprocessing` package [1].

-Gomill should run on any modern unix-like system.
+Gomill is intended to run on any modern Unix-like system.
 FIXME: Say something about windows?

 [1] http://pypi.python.org/pypi/multiprocessing